harshitarav/ecommerce_data_platform/README.md

 # E-Commerce Data Engineering Platform

 ## 📌 Project Overview
 E-commerce businesses generate data across multiple operational systems and external sources.
-These data's is often stored in different formats and systems, making it difficult to provide a consistent and reliable dataset for analytics.
+This data is often stored across different formats and systems, making it difficult to provide a consistent and reliable dataset for analytics.

 This project builds an end-to-end **Cloud Data Platform using AWS** that brings these different data sources together and transforms them into reliable, analytics-ready datasets for the downstream analytics.